(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Nairobi

 Regarding the recent terrorist attack in Nairobi: This is a big city with extreme population growth and a lack of social stability.
 It opens up for "conflict entrepreneurs" (gang leaders, mafia bosses and militant extremists).
 Their ability to control lies in creating predictable rules that make people feel safe.
 If they manage to build peace and order through persuasion, administrative means or coercion, loyalty is achieved regardless of people's sympathy.
-In Nairobi, gangs such as Mungiki have over the years worked to control the slums – which huser 60 percent of the population on 6 percent of the city's area.
+In Nairobi, gangs such as Mungiki have worked for years to control the slums – which house 60 percent of the population on 6 percent of the city's area.
 A few years ago, Kenya's Center for Crime Research identified 46 such gangs across the country.
 Many are as violent as Al Shabaab – the "movement for young fighters" – which has its starting point in Somalia, but which now operates in several countries in Africa.

 That unemployed youth orient themselves towards jihadism or enter urban "self-sufficiency economies" such as drug sales, street gangs, militias and sectarian political organizations is not surprising.
 To avoid this, it is more than ever necessary to invest in young people as positively active and productive members of society.
 Because young people in the slums are desperately looking for opportunities that can contribute to normality, structure and regularity, but find them to an ever lesser degree.